Simu Liu slams Quentin Tarantino's comment on Marvel actors, says Golden Age of Hollywood was 'white as hell'

 Simu Liu took to Twitter to share a long post and even lauded Marvel's attempt at pushing diversity on screen.

-Simu Liu, star of Marvel's superhero film 'Shang-Chi and the Legend of the Ten Rings' , has slammed Quentin Tarantino recent comments on Marvel actors.
-During a recent interview, Tarantino had stated that actors working in Marvel films cannot be termed as 'movie stars'.
+Simu Liu, star of Marvel's superhero film 'Shang-Chi and the Legend of the Ten Rings' , has slammed Quentin Tarantino's recent comments on Marvel actors.
+During a recent interview, Tarantino stated that actors working in Marvel films cannot be termed as 'movie stars'.

 Liu took to Twitter to share a long post and even lauded Marvel's attempt at pushing diversity on screen.